AbTrax/YABQOLA/README.md

 - Pick from clay, draft, or final still presets tuned for both Cycles and Eevee.
 - Apply output, sampling, and motion blur overrides in one click via the sidebar or add-on preferences.

-### Auto Blink

-- Target any shape key (defaulting to `Blink`) and specify close, hold, and open timings.
-- Blend between deterministic intervals and seeded randomness to create natural blinking cycles across a frame range.

----

 ## Release Notes